causerp/cangjie_stdx/doc/libs_stdx_en/compress/compress_package_api/compress_package_classes.md

 Parameters:

-- fromDir: String - The path of the directory to be compressed.
+- fromDir!: String - The path of the directory to be compressed.

-- destStream: OutputStream - The output stream for compressed data.
+- destStream!: T - The output stream for compressed data.

-- includeBaseDirectory: Bool - Whether to include the base directory.
+- includeBaseDirectory!: Bool - Whether to include the base directory.

 Exceptions: